-You can work from home and have your students come to you, making good money helping struggling students improve their grades without having to leave your house.
+You can work from home and have your students come to you.
+Tutoring earns good money, and you get the satisfaction of helping struggling students improve their grades.

-If you have a college degree in a subject like math or history, you can really specialize and provide assurance that you know what you're doing.
+No matter what age group you tutor, you’ll need to prove you’re competent.
+If you have a college degree in a subject like math or history, you can specialize and provide assurance that you know what you're doing.

 Have you ever wanted to be a famous author?
-The chances of you becoming the next JK Rowling or Stephen King might be slim, but if you're a talented writer then you've got a chance to make it big.
+The chances of you becoming the next JK Rowling or Stephen King are slim, but if you're a talented writer, you've got a chance at success.

-If you enjoy creating fantasy worlds and stories in your spare time anyway, why not take that extra little step?
-Get your work up to novel length and edited and polished as you can.
+If you enjoy creating fantasy worlds and stories in your spare time, why not take that extra little step?
+Get your work edited and as polished as you can.
 Then try to find a publisher who will work with you, or self-publish your own work on websites like Amazon.

 If you're an artist, you can make good money creating graphics for people.